They say…

 The big names still surviving from this period are now mainly owned by multinationals, but the occasional historic speciality has been retained.
 One such is La Rossa, which I’ve been looking out for since reading Michael Jackson’s writings about it – a beer with the colour of a Vienna lager but the strength of a Maibock.

 It originated at the Moretti brewery, founded in Udine, in the far northeast not far from what’s now the Slovenian border, in 1859.
-Moretti became one of Italy’s big players, establishing its soft Birra Moretti as a national brand.
-The brewery was bought by Interbrew (now AB InBev) in 1989, then sold on to Heineken in 1996.
-The Dutch company had been active in the Italian market since 1974 when it bought the Dreher brewery in Trieste, originally an offshoot of the celebrated brewery of the same name in Wien, where Vienna lager had been perfected.
+Moretti became one of Italy’s big players, establishing its soft pale lager Birra Moretti as a national brand.
+The brewery was bought by Interbrew (now AB InBev) in 1989, then sold on to in 1996.
+The Dutch company had been active in the Italian since 1974 when it bought the Dreher brewery in Trieste, originally an offshoot of the celebrated brewery of the same name in Wien, where Vienna lager had been perfected.

-The plants in Udine and Trieste are long closed, as are several others Heineken took over, and it’s difficult to say exactly where La Rossa is now brewed.
+The plants in Udine and Trieste are long closed, as are several others took over, and it’s difficult to say exactly where La Rossa is now brewed.
 Heineken’s Italian production is allocated from a corporate headquarters in Milano between four breweries in Assemini (Sardinia), Comun Nuovo (Lombardia), Massafra (Apulia) and Pollein (Valle d’Aosta).

-Nonetheless La Rossa, though filtered and pasteurised, is still a pretty good beer, as I discovered when I stumbled unexpectedly on it in the fridge at the Albion pub in London 4.
-This friendly pub is Good Beer Guide listed and a former local pub of the year with a few well kept cask beers from and Theakston – it happens to have a Heineken tie through the brewery’s ownership of Scottish & Newcastle.
+Nonetheless La Rossa, though filtered and pasteurised, is still a pretty good beer, as I discovered when I stumbled unexpectedly on it in the fridge at the Albion pub in W14.
+This friendly pub is Good Beer Guide listed and a former local pub of the year with a few well kept cask beers from Caledonian and Theakston – it happens to have a tie through the brewery’s ownership of Scottish & Newcastle.
 But it’s hardly a specialist beer haunt, and indeed the manager felt obliged to forewarn me about the beer’s strength before I bought it.

 La Rossa’s rich reddish chestnut brown colour lives up to its name, with a thick foamy light beige head.
 A lightly nutty spiced toffee aroma has a very Germanic ring, with grassy noble hops and soft chocolate notes from the coloured malt.